pgdemiranda/ml_midterm2024/README.md

 ## Conclusion:
 This project provides a foundation for salary prediction using machine learning, but there are several areas where improvements can be made.
 For example, the missing data could be handled more effectively using imputation techniques like K-Nearest Neighbors (K-NN).

 Additionally, the encoding strategies could be further refined, as the choice of encoders may significantly impact model performance.
 It's also possible that RobustScaler is not the optimal choice for scaling the numerical features, especially given the presence of numerous outliers in the dataset.
+Maybe spending more time cleaning the outliers values would bring benefits to the modedl.
 By addressing these aspects, better metrics and more accurate predictions could be achieved.